Support Our Program

 "It was an experience that redirected my life.”

 Making a difference: Building community

-Two funds, one mission: to foster a diverse community of naturalists and promote stewardship of California's natural resources through education and service.
+Three funds, one mission: to foster a diverse community of naturalists and promote stewardship of California's natural resources through education and service.

-We need your support to build an inclusive community of naturalists.
+|UC Environmental Stewards fosters environmental stewardship through our two course offerings, California Naturalist and Climate Stewards.
+Your investment ensures that California’s environmental management will involve meaningful long-term participation by local communities.||UC Environmental Stewards prepares Climate Stewards to communicate and engage in local solutions to advance community and ecosystem resilience.
+Our vision is for California to have engaged communities and functioning ecosystems that are resilient in a changing climate.||We need your support to build an inclusive community of naturalists.
 This scholarship-specific fund will help break down barriers that many students, young, and low-income people face in accessing environmental education and workforce training opportunities.
-This fund is used to off-set the California Naturalist Program's course participation costs for people who could benefit from a scholarship to become a certified California Naturalist.
+This fund is used to off-set course participation costs for people who could benefit from a scholarship to become a certified Climate Steward or California Naturalist.|